 The Britax B-Agile 3

-is an inexpensive stroller with a simple design and high performance at a price point that is better than most.
+is an inexpensive stroller with a simple design and high performance.
 This lightweight product has a very easy fold and is small enough to fit in most trunks or carried with ease.
 The rubber covered handlebar feels good in the hand and is an adequate height for most parents.
 It scores well for ease of setup and has brakes that are easy to use.
-This reasonably priced option is a nice looking, quality product that can be used with Britax Click & Go infant car seats.
+This reasonably priced option is a nice looking, good quality, simple option.
 This stroller also scored well in our lightweight stroller review, proving it has what it takes to do double duty as an umbrella product.

 Read review: Britax B-Agile 3